infr/falldetector-public/thesis.md

 ### Video analysis

 Video analysis can be made with a lot of different methods.
 Usually the interesting part of a scene is not the background but the objects in the foreground.
 These objects of interest could be any object, e.g. humans, cars, animals etc. *Foreground detection* is a method where objects of interest are separated from the background in a video stream.
 This method can also be called *background subtraction*.
 Further in this thesis both terms will be used.
 Background subtraction works by thresholding the error between the current image and the estimate of the image without the objects of interest.
 (Xu, et al. 2016; Chan, Mahadevan, Vasconcelos 2010; Stauffer & Grimson 1999) Faster computers have enabled researchers to propose robust models that are more complex than the previous methods.
 Backrounding methods can be categorized into pixel-based, region-based, hybrid methods and also into parametric and non-parametric methods.
 Every method has its own strength and weakness.
-(Xu, et al. 2016; Vacavant & Sobral 2014; Stauffer & Grimson 1999) In this thesis we can not cover every available algorithm but we will discuss the most significant.
+(Xu, et al. 2016; Vacavant & Sobral 2014; Stauffer & Grimson 1999) In this thesis we can not cover every available algorithms but we will discuss the most significant.
 Basic terminology of the methods will be discussed next.

 #### Terminology